full control of your digital advertising. Try Free for 14 Days

 The DSP is made for those who buy ads (later on that), and the SSP is for those who sell their inventory.

 What’s this programmatic advertising?
-Think of it as a way to buy & sell ads automatically powered by real-time bidding (RTB) technology.
+Think of it as a way to buy & sell ads automatically powered by real-time bidding RTB technology.
 It came as a successor to direct deals – the type of media buying where advertisers and publishers have to “manually” negotiate prices for each specific ad placement.

-Nowadays, even direct media buying has come far in terms of automatization, but with it DSPs and SSPs programmatic is still the ad king if you want things done fast and with minimal human interference.
+Nowadays, even direct media buying has come far in terms of automation, but with it DSPs and SSPs programmatic is still the ad king if you want things done fast and with minimal human interference.

 The whole action takes less than 100 milliseconds.